elevensolutions/whits/README.md

 $.div('Hello, world!');
 $.div(raw('<p>Hello, world!</p>'));

-// If a child element is empty or a void tag, the factory function itself can be passed without being called
+// If a child is an empty or void tag, the factory function itself can be passed without being called
 $.div([
 	$.div,             // Empty div
 	$.br,              // Void tag <br>